Partnering to improve youth mental health

 As Research Specialist for the Methods Core, Kayne Mettert provides expertise, mentoring and assistance for the IMPACT Center and its signature and pilot study projects.
 Responsibilities include conducting the scoping, review, screening, abstraction, and analysis for the rapid evidence review, as well as refining the rapid review protocol.

-Research Specialist, Project 1
+Research Specialist, Methods Core and Project 1

 Abigail Matson, BA